Non-Profit Reserve Funds: Guide to Financial Stability

 Endowment Funds

 Endowment funds are an investment made by, or on behalf of, a nonprofit foundation like a hospital or university.
-The foundation uses the earnings generated by the investment to fund their mission or operating expenses.
+The foundation funds its mission or operating expenses from the investment's earnings.

-If a wealthy entrepreneur were to donate $5M to a university for the purpose of providing low-income students with financial scholarships, for example, the funds would be invested, and the returns generated given to 30 low-income students to fund their tuition.
+If a wealthy entrepreneur were to donate $5M to a university to provide low-income students with financial scholarships, for example, the funds would be invested, and the returns would be given to 30 low-income students to fund their tuition.

 Nonprofits and funders work together to establish endowment fund policies, including: